Madame-Aehm/CAB-Project-4-Spikes/spike22/notes.md

 - On your Dashboard, you'll be able to see the Cloud Name, your API Key, and your API Secret.
 We'll save these variables in our `.env` file.
 Then create a folder in your server for **config**, to hold configuration files.
 This is just to save space on our `index.js`.
 In a `.js` file for **cloudinaryConfig**, copy and paste the config code snippet from the 'getting started' page in Cloudinary docs, just make sure to replace each of the variables for your `process.env` variables.
 Export this as a function, which we will call on the `index.js` together with the middlewares.

 - We'll also need to update our user Schema to include an image.
 This will just be a string URL for the image that we will already have uploaded to Cloudinary.
-This is a good opportunity to demonstrate the 'default' property, which I'll set to the URL of the sample image I already uploaded.
+This is a good opportunity to demonstrate the [default property](https://mongoosejs.com/docs/defaults.html), which I'll set to the URL of the sample image I already uploaded.
 If this property isn't included on the user object, or the value is set to **undefined**, then the default will be applied.
 Any other value (including **null** or an empty string) will still be stored in the database!

 - We're going to create a function using [Multer](https://github.com/expressjs/multer#readme) to act as middleware on any routes that will recieve a file to be uploaded.
 This won't be our only middleware, so create a folder for 'middlewares', and then create a `.js` file for all multer functions (you might decide to write more, later).
 Here, we'll write and export this function: